Marble Falls and Austin, Texas -- Unexpected things to do on vacation. Visit some of the most popular and also some unusual places.

-Down in Austin, the food options are limitless — ranging from all kind of ethnic food trucks to typical restaurants like Almarah Mediterranean Restaurant and Mandola's Italian Restaurant, where I always get my Italian fix.
+Down in Austin, the food options are limitless -- ranging from all kinds of ethnic food trucks to typical sit-down restaurants like Almarah Mediterranean Restaurant and Mandola's Italian Restaurant, where I always get my Italian fix.
 Affordability, simplicity, and great quality food are the name of the game.

-We also had so much fun at a thrilling wind-tunnel attraction, iFly Indoor Skydiving — where you can pay for a family package for up to 5 people and simulate just like you were flying in space.
+We also had so much fun at a thrilling wind-tunnel attraction, iFly Indoor Skydiving -- where you can pay for a family package for up to 5 people and simulate just like you are flying in space.
 Now how cool is that?!

 Last but not least, we went on a tour... more precisely an olive orchard and refinery tour at the award-winning Texas Hill Country Olive Oil Company in the Austin suburb of Bee Cave.
 Spain and Italy together may produce about 75% of the olive oil consumed in the world, but the state of Texas has one of the best olive oil refineries, believe it or not.
 Like I said before, expect the unexpected here.